CEO says Southwest needs union pay cuts to avoid furloughs

 Kelly said he won’t get a base salary through 2021 and non-union employees will see a 10% pay cut Jan.
 1 to avoid layoffs through 2021.
 Southwest will negotiate similar cuts from union workers, who represent about 85% of the workforce.

-Southwest Airlines had about 61,000 employees in June but at least 4,200 agreed to leave.
+Southwest Airlines Co. had about 61,000 employees in June but at least 4,200 agreed to leave.
 At least 12,500 more took long-term leaves of absence.

 Pay for union pilots, flight attendants, mechanics and ground workers are governed by long-term contracts, but Kelly wants “reasonable concessions” by Jan.
 1.